kouzelnik3/ShizuCoreFetch_czech/README.md

 | हिन्दी (Hindi) | ✅ Complete |
 | 中文 (Chinese) | ✅ Complete |
 | 日本語 (Japanese) | ✅ Complete |

----

 ## 🛠️ Tech Stack
- * Language: Kotlin
+ * **Language:** Kotlin
- * UI: XML Layouts + Material Design 3 Components
+ * **UI Architecture:** XML Layouts + ViewBinding + Material Design 3 Components
- * Networking: Retrofit 2 + OkHttp + GitHub REST API v3
+ * **Networking:** Retrofit 2 + OkHttp + Java HttpURLConnection (for direct GitHub REST API operations)
+ * **Local Caching & Storage:** SharedPreferences Architecture (via custom managers)
+ * **Concurrency:** Native Kotlin Threads + Android Main Looper Handlers
+ * **Rich Text Rendering:** Markwon Markdown Library (for Readme displaying)
+ * **Image Loading:** Coil (with custom rounded corner transformations)
- * Cloud Backend & Admin Panel: Google Apps Script + Google Sheets API
+ * **Cloud Backend:** Google Apps Script + Google Sheets API (for central catalog and blacklists)
- * Image Loading: Coil (with crossfade and rounded transformations)
- * Rich Text Rendering: Markwon Markdown Library
- * Local Caching: Gson + Shared Preferences Architecture

----
+ * **Build System:** Gradle
 🤝 Contributing
 We welcome contributions!
 If you’d like to improve Shizu CoreFetch, please follow these steps:
  1. Fork the repo
  2. Create a feature branch (git checkout -b feature/amazing-feature)
  3. Commit your changes (git commit -m 'Add amazing feature')
  4. Push to the branch (git push origin feature/amazing-feature)
  5. Open a Pull Request
 Read the full Contribution Guidelines for details on coding conventions and localization.

----

 ## Acknowledgments & Design Assets

-The user interface of Drawix Pro relies on clean and professional iconography.
-The icons used throughout the application are sourced from the **[Iconsax](https://github.com/glenthemes/iconsax/tree/gh-pages)** library.
+The user interface of Shizu CoreFetch relies on clean and professional iconography.
+The icons used throughout the application are sourced from the **Iconsax** library.
 To ensure optimal performance, crisp scaling across all screen densities, and memory efficiency on Android, all utilized icons were converted from their original formats into native Android Vector Drawable (XML) formats.

----

-> ⚠️ **Notice for Developers:** The source code currently available in this repository reflects stable version **1.0.0**.
-The latest features mentioned below (v1.1.0) are currently available as a compiled APK in the [Releases](#) section.
-The open-source code will be synced with v1.1.0 soon.

----

-📜 License
+## 📜 License

-This project is licensed under the MIT License – see the LICENSE file for details.
+This project is licensed under the GNU General Public License v3.0 – see the LICENSE file for details.

----

-👤 Author & Contact
+## 👤 Author & Contact
 Jamal El Hizazi
 · GitHub: @elhizazi1
 · Email: jamal@elhizazi.me
 · Website: Siwane.xyz
 For support or questions, open an issue on the repository or reach out via email.

----

 <p align="center">
 Made with ❤️ for the Android community
 </p>